Goda’s Slave – Chapter 7: Twin Gardens

 “It was,” Goda said, finally looking up at her with a cryptic smile.
 “That’s why you’ll never find it.”

-Kanna crossed her arms.
 “Your riddles are tiresome.”

 But Goda didn’t reply right away.
 Instead, she knelt down further into the dirt and stared at the bushes in front of her.
-“I planted these for the innkeeper awhile back,” she murmured, shaking her head, “but since I only come here every few months at the most, no one has been looking after them.”
+“I planted these for the innkeeper a while back,” she murmured, shaking her head, “but since I only come here every few months at the most, no one has been looking after them.”

 “What are they?”